-Within the agricultural sector, in line with Figure 11, there are crops that are very profitable such as strawberries or vegetables.
-There are other crops that, even if less lucrative (e.g. grapes), are not irrigated or little irrigated and use the soil water coming from rainfall (green water).
+Within the agricultural sector, in line with figure 11, there are crops that are very profitable such as strawberries or vegetables.
+There are other crops that, even if less lucrative (e.g. grapes), are rainfed crops or little irrigated and use mainly the soil water (green water).
 Besides having a lower opportunity cost, the use of green water for the production of crops has generally less negative environmental externalities than the use of blue water (irrigation with water abstracted from ground or surface water systems) (Aldaya et al., 2009).

-Rice is by far the most freshwater consuming crop (Figure 11).
+Rice is by far the most blue water consuming crop (Figure 11).
 The water used for rice cultivation is imported into the region; it is pumped from the Guadalquivir river to irrigate the rice fields, most of which returns to the river.
 Rice in Sevilla, Spain's leading producer, is located on the right bank of the Guadalquivir river, in particular in the municipalities of Isla Mayor, Puebla del Río, Coria del Río and Villamanrique de la Condesa.
-The crop area in this region is about 28,000 ha, amounting to about 310,000 t harvested, which represents around 40% of the Spanish production.
-In recent years an effort has been made to reconcile the rice farming with biodiversity conservation, enhancing water use efficiency, upgrading production techniques and adopting integrated farming practices.
-More recently, during 2008-2009, the pilot project "Organic rice cultivation in the surroundings
+The crop area in this region is about 28,000 hectares, amounting to about 310,000 tons harvested, which represents around 40% of the Spanish production.
+In recent years an effort has been made to reconcile the rice farming with biodiversity conservation. enhancing water use efficiency, upgrading production techniques and adopting integrated farming practices.
+More recently, during 2008-2009, the pilot project "Organic rice cultivation in the surroundings of the Guadalquivir protected coastal wetlands" was launched, which aims to promote the organic rice farming that fosters harmonious coexistence with the natural values of this area.

-Figure 11.
-Total green and blue water use of agricultural crops (WF{green}, WF{blue}) and water apparent productivity (WEP) in the Doñana region for an average rainfall year.
-Source: Own elaboration (see Table 6).
+FIGURE 11.
+Total green and blue water use of agricultural crops (WFgreen, WFblue) and water apparent productivity (WEP) in the Doñana region for an average rainfall year.
+Source: Own elaboration (see table in Appendix II).